 In May 2011 the Bank of Scotland was found to be in breach of guidelines pertaining to complaints-handling issue.
-Cashfloat, an honest and direct payday lender monitors FCA supervision.
+Cashfloat, a UK payday lender monitors FCA supervision.

 Customer Complaints Handling